UR2PhD-Program-UTA/ur2phd-uta-call/deptreu.md

 ### Requirements
-- Undergrad recruitment blurb (1-2 paragraphs), if you have not identified a candidate
+- Undergrad recruitment blurb, if you have not identified a candidate - see [Template](template.html)
 - Proposal (2 page max) - see [Template](template.html)

 > **Note:** If undergraduates are not identified at submission, we will issue a call to CSE undergrads, gather applications, and allow you to select students.